shbozz/crafty/README.md

 If you are getting "cannot open file" errors (such as "cannot find ./res/shaders/*.vs"), this is the issue.

 ##### Windows
-Use WSL you can install WSL/Ubuntu from the command line using `wsl --install` or from the microsoft store, Ubuntu works best.
+Use WSL, This will let you use the steps in the Unix-Like section you can install WSL/Ubuntu from the command line using `wsl --install` or from the microsoft store, Ubuntu works best.

-If you encounter issues update your Ubuntu `$ sudo apt upgrade` `$ sudo apt update`.
+Than install these: `sudo apt install clang cmake make xorg-dev libglu1-mesa-dev doxygen libx11-dev`.

-You should also install these: `sudo apt install clang cmake make xorg-dev libglu1-mesa-dev doxygen libx11-dev`.
+If you encounter issues, update Ubuntu `$ sudo apt upgrade` `$ sudo apt update`.